Imperial College School of Medicine Students' Union: Sports

 ICSMSU also has a strong sporting ethos inherited from its predecessors.
 It enjoys frequent success against the other London medical schools in the United Hospitals and National Association of Medics' Sports competitions and in the BUCS league.

 While medical students may join Imperial College Union (ICU) sports clubs (and non-medical students may join the medical clubs and societies), most prefer to participate in ICSMSU sports teams which, depending on the sport, may compete against Imperial College or other Imperial faculty teams such as the Royal School of Mines, such as in the annual Varsity competition, which involves teams from ICSMSU and ICU.
-The competition culminates in the J.P.R.
-Williams Cup, named after the highly successful Welsh rugby player and doctor J.P.R.
-Williams, who graduated from St Mary's Hospital, London in 1973, with the 1st XVs of Imperial Medicals Rugby Club and ICU Rugby playing each other in front of a 1,500 strong crowd.
+The competition culminates in the J. P. R. Williams Cup, named after the highly successful Welsh rugby player and doctor J. P. R. Williams, who graduated from St Mary's Hospital, London in 1973, with the 1st XVs of Imperial Medicals Rugby Club and ICU Rugby playing each other in front of a 1,500-strong crowd.

 Sir Roger Bannister, another St Mary's Hospital Medical School alumnus gives his name to the trophy for the annual varsity athletics meet.

 Boat club

 ICSMBC was formed in 1997 by merging the Medical School Rowing Clubs from St Mary's Hospital, Charing Cross Hospital and Westminster Boat Club.
-They row out of the University of London Boat Club boat house which is situated on the River Thames in Chiswick and train at ICBC boathouse in Putney.
-The current captain of ICSMBC is Killian Watkins.
-Predominantly the Club participates in United Hospital events, and a constituent club of the United Hospital Boat Club, though they also participate in races organised through British Rowing, such as Head of the River.
+They row out of and train at the Imperial College Boat Club which is situated on the River Thames in Putney.
+The current captain of ICSMBC is Bonnie Price.
+Predominantly the Club participates in United Hospital events, as a constituent club of the United Hospital Boat Club, though they also participate in races organised through British Rowing, such as the Men's and Women's Head of the River races.

+In 2024 the women's crew made history, becoming the first women's crew to win every UH event that year- including the annual bumps race, which they won for the first time since 1999.
+The team was led by women's captain, Georgia Lowe.